jasondkerr7/FirstTest/README.md

-# Euro24
+# FirstTest
 - First repository made on Github used as a test.
-- The purpose is to pull European National Team data for the European Championship 2024.
+- The purpose is to test all aspects of Github actions including running on a schedule, pulling informaiton using Selenium, and storing on a Google Drive.